course-details-portlet

 Learning outcome

-• has general knowledge of central theories and research within organisational psychology
+• has knowledge of central theories and research within work and organisational psychology

-• have knowledge of how psychological, social, societal and physical factors work together to inhibit or promote people's occupational health and work participation.
+• have knowledge of how psychological, social, societal, and physical factors work together to inhibit or promote people's occupational health and work engagement.

-• has knowledge of principles for management, prioritisation, influence and decision-making in organisations and systems
+• has knowledge of principles for management, and the role of the leader in organisations and systems

-• can plan and implement measures that promote work participation and good occupational health for both individuals and groups in society.
+• can plan and implement measures that promote occupational health at individual and group levels

-• has competence in carrying out professional presentations based on own research questions.
+• has competence in carrying out professional presentations based on their own research questions.

-• can write a theoretical term paper based on the APA guidelines and has knowledge of the APA standards.
+• can write a theoretical paper that meets APA standards.

 Learning methods and activities